cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 #### Torpedos

-Torpedoes are specialized munitions designed to deliver devastating payloads over long distances.
-They have advanced sensor arrays to to track their targets and initiate evasive maneuers against the target's countermeasures.
+Torpedoes are specialised munitions designed to deliver devastating payloads over long distances.
+They have advanced sensor arrays to to track their targets and initiate evasive manoeuvres against the target's countermeasures.
 Torpedos come with Kramer PAD Drives.
 Often equipped with powerful warheads, torpedoes are capable of inflicting significant damage to enemy ships, making them a formidable weapon at long distances.
 Torpedos are huge, expensive weapons.